Time has stopped in Trinidad Cuba. A fantastic mix of colonial architecture and vintage cars, this city is an absolute must see.

 Housed in Palacio Brunet, once the home of rich sugar baron Conde de Brunet, this museum showcases items that belonged to the family.

-One of the things I immediately noticed about Trinidad, Cuba, is that as opposed to other places in the country this is a great place for shopping.
+As opposed to other places in Cuba, Trinidad is shopping heaven!
 Here you will be able to buy any sort of souvenirs – from clothing to t-shirts, from art to jewelry, from ceramics to cigars and even musical instruments.
 Places like Taller Alfarero, Tienda Amelian Pelaez and the Art and Crafts Market are all great to get some souvenirs such as pottery or crochet works.
 Casa del Habano is a good place to buy quality cigars (avoid buying the cheap ones sold in the streets).

-TIP: Make sure to do a bit of haggling when shopping in Trinidad, Cuba, but don’t get too carried away when buying hand made items.
+Make sure to do a bit of haggling when shopping, but don’t get too carried away when buying hand made items.

-Basic meals in Trinidad, Cuba, cost anything between $5 and $10 USD.
+Basic meals in Trinidad cost anything between $5 and $10 USD.
 But if you are in for a unique experience, make sure to visit one of the paladares located in former colonial homes.
-They are costly compared to the rest (you pay up to $30 for a full meal), but you get to dine in an incredible setting of a gorgeous patio and garden, with antique furniture on display for customers waiting to be seated.
+They are costly compared to the rest (you pay up to $30 for a full meal), but you get to dine in the incredible setting of a gorgeous patio and garden, with antique furniture on display for customers waiting to be seated.
 The nicest paladar is Sol y Son.

 If you want to try the local cocktail make sure to go to La Canchanchara, a mansion famous for its cocktail (which actually has the same name) made of rum, honey, lemon and aguardiente and served in ceramic cups.

-Nightlife in Trinidad, Cuba, evolves around drinking cocktails and dancing.
-Music is really everywhere in Cuba, and at every corner you turn in Trinidad you’ll find a band playing.
+Nightlife in Trinidad evolves around drinking cocktails and dancing.
+At every corner you turn in Trinidad you’ll find a band playing.
 Every night, from 7:00 pm, locals and tourists head to the Casa de la Musica, order a drink and sit on the stone staircase to enjoy the sunset and the atmosphere.
 Once the live music starts, people will start dancing to salsa tunes.

-TIP: The staircase to Casa de la Musica is one of the few places in Trinidad where you can get decent wifi.
+The staircase to Casa de la Musica is also one of the few places in Trinidad where you can get decent wifi.

 Valle de los Ingenios

-Not far from Trinidad, Cuba, there is Valle de los Ingenios, where most sugar cane plantations that contributed to the city wealth are located.
-At its highest point more than 30000 slaves working in the mills: this was thought to be the sugar capital of the world.
+Not far from Trinidad, Valle de los Ingenios is where most sugar cane plantations that contributed to the city wealth are located.
+At its highest point more than 30,000 slaves were working in the mills: this was thought to be the sugar capital of the world.

 One of the unmissable places to visit is the Manaca Iznaga.
 Here you can see the remains of the main house and walk up the 44 meters tower that was used to keep an eye on the slaves working in the fields.
 You can even ride a steam train all the way there from Trinidad.